Nitakshi/Spring-Security/Readme.md

 # Basic Spring Boot Security Application

 This Spring Boot project demonstrates **role-based authentication and authorization** using **Spring Security**, with users stored in an **H2 in-memory database**.
-It features stateless session management and includes both `@PreAuthorize` and `@PostAuthorize` security annotations for method-level access control.
+It features stateless session management and includes `@PreAuthorize` security annotations for method-level access control.

 ---
 ### 📋 Prerequisites